 Since 2019, the foreign ministers of Egypt, Jordan, and Iraq have also held a series of periodic meetings.

-The three countries have embarked on a number of vital joint projects, including the power linkage project between the three countries and an industrial city on the Iraqi-Jordanian border both of which are nearing completion.
+The three countries have embarked on a number of vital joint projects, including the power linkage project between the three countries and an industrial city on the Iraqi-Jordanian border.